American Legion Post 853 History and Programs

 The American Legion was chartered by Congress in 1919.
 Borrego Springs Post 853 began service in 1998.
 As a nonprofit organization, all funds are dedicated to programs and support for veterans, their families and community.

-The Post is comprised of four groups: The American Legion (Legion) - only veterans of wars and conflicts specified by Congress; the American Legion Auxiliary (Auxiliary) - grandmothers, mothers, sisters, wives, and direct descendants of Legion members; Sons of the American Legion (SAL) - sons and adopted sons of Legion members; American Legion Riders (Riders) - current members of the Legion, Auxiliary, or SAL who own a motorcycle licensed and insured as required by state law.
+The Post is comprised of three groups: The American Legion (Legion) - only veterans of wars and conflicts specified by Congress; the American Legion Auxiliary (Auxiliary) - male and female spouses, grandmothers, mothers, sisters, and direct and adopted female descendants of Legion members; Sons of the American Legion (SAL) - sons and adopted sons of Legion members.

 Annually, each group elects a body of officers to guide them through the fiscal year.
 The officers and members of these four groups work together to raise funds for veterans and our community programs.
 These programs are the ties that bind, creating a service family who enjoy camaraderie (and all the emotions that go with being a family) while supporting veterans and our community.